moisonmaxime/Super-OOP-Bros/readme.md

 - Make randomizer to arrange the hitboxes and create full maps autonimously.

-- Timer to keep track of the distance travelled.
+- Timer/pace-keeper to keep track of the distance travelled.

 - Print text to screen (Score and Lives, Etc.)